Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 ***Sever (Cost: 1 Die)***

-:   When the target of your *Hunter's Mark* makes a D20 Test, you can take a :rsc-r: **Reaction** to expend one *Threadling Die*, roll it, and subtract the target's D20 Test's result with the number rolled.
+:   When the target of your *Hunter's Mark* makes a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to expend one *Threadling Die*, roll it, and subtract the target's D20 Test's result with the number rolled.

 ***Unravel (Cost: 1 Die)***